Scientific Name: Toxicodendron diversilobum

 Poison oak is widely distributed in the watershed, particularly moist, wooded areas and along freshwater waterways.
 It can be found throughout the Reserve, on all the trails.
 Ubiquitous in this part of California, people should be cognizant of its appearance.

 Deer, birds, and other wildlife commonly eat the leaves and berries.
 Interestingly, poison oak has high concentrations of phosphorous, sulfur, and calcium.
-According to Gray & Greaves (1984), the federally endangered least Bell's vireo uses poison-oak for nest sites in oak woodlands.
+According to research (Gray & Greaves 1984), the federally endangered least Bell’s vireo uses poison-oak for nest sites in oak woodlands.
 Scientists have shown that cottonwood and poison oak woodlands contribute to overall bird diversity and density in California (Hehnke and Stone 1979).